SUNY Adirondack

 Community college in Queensbury, New York, U.S.

 SUNY Adirondack is a public community college in Queensbury, New York.
 It serves residents in Warren, Washington and northern Saratoga counties in New York State with over 30 academic programs of study.
 It was founded in 1961 as Adirondack Community College (ACC).
 Bachelor's and master's degree programs became available with the opening of the SUNY at Plattsburgh Queensbury Branch on the SUNY Adirondack campus.
 It adopted its present name on March 1, 2010.

 History

-This school was founded in 1961 as Adirondack Community College.
-Willis F Watson was appointed to be the head of the vocation program for the college.
+This school was founded in 1961 as Adirondack Community College, to provide higher education to residents of Warren and Washington counties and beyond.

 In 1983, the Adirondack Community College Foundation was established to provide student scholarships.

 The college is now branded as SUNY Adirondack.

 Campus

 Office and service buildings

 Warren Hall houses the business office, the financial aid office, payroll, office of the registrar, Barbara Green, the Interim Dean of Student affairs, the admissions office, and the office of accessibility services which provides assistance to students with disabilities.

 Student Center houses the school bookstore, a cafeteria, a student lounge with big-screen TV, a pool table, and a number of couches, chairs, and tables for students to relax or sleep.
 It also houses the Student Engagement & Diversity Initiative office, which is home to the SUNY Adirondack Student Senate as well as the College Activity Board.